-1.33 In due course the Council will either bring forward revised SPDs to replace them and/or will produce Local Planning Policy Guidance (LPPG) on the Council's website modelled on the structure and format of the government's National Planning Policy Guidance (NPPG).
+In due course the Council will either bring forward revised SPDs to replace them and/or will produce Local Planning Policy Guidance (LPPG) on the Council's website modelled on the structure and format of the government's National Planning Policy Guidance (NPPG).

-1.34 Since 2013 the following SPDs have all been adopted by the Council:
+Since 2013 the following SPDs have all been adopted by the Council:

 - Ealing Cinema SPD It primarily aims to establish some clear design objectives for one of the key redevelopment opportunities within Ealing Town Centre.
-It was adopted on December 10th 2013. - Acton Town Hall and Surroundings SPD It primarily guides future development proposals through an agreed vision and development objectives (which relate to design, transport, and environmental matters).
-It was adopted on December 10th 2013. - Sustainable Transport for New Development SPD It primarily aims to set out the transport assessment and travel plan requirements for new developments in the borough, and to provide guidance on the preparation and content of these documents.
-It was adopted on December 10th 2013. - Southall Opportunity Area Planning Framework/SPD It sets out how new development, accelerated by Crossrail, can be managed to maximise the potential of the area for the benefit of existing and new residents and businesses.
+It was adopted on December 10 2013. - Acton Town Hall and Surroundings SPD It primarily guides future development proposals through an agreed vision and development objectives (which relate to design, transport, and environmental matters).
+It was adopted on December 10 2013.

+- Sustainable Transport for New Development SPD It primarily aims to set out the transport assessment and travel plan requirements for new developments in the borough, and to provide guidance on the preparation and content of these documents.
+It was adopted on December 10 2013. - Southall Opportunity Area Planning Framework/SPD It sets out how new development, accelerated by Crossrail, can be managed to maximise the potential of the area for the benefit of existing and new residents and businesses.
 The plan has been jointly prepared by Ealing Council and the Mayor of London.
 It is both an SPD to Ealing's Local Plan and an SPG to the London Plan.
-It was adopted on July 15th 2014. - Planning New Garden Provision SPD This SPD mainly serves to amplify the provisions relating to garden development that are set out in Ealing's Local Plan, which seeks to secure sufficient and quality provision of garden space in a variety of forms including balconies, roof gardens and terraces in new development and sets the parameters for appropriate development on existing garden space.
-It was adopted on June 9th 2015. - Southall Gateway SPD It forms an update to the adopted Southall OAPF specifically to chapter 4.2 'Southall Gateway'.
-It was adopted on June 9th, 2015.
+It was adopted on July 15 2014. - Planning New Garden Provision SPD This SPD mainly serves to amplify the provisions relating to garden development that are set out in Ealing's Local Plan, which seeks to secure sufficient and quality provision of garden space in a variety of forms including balconies, roof gardens and terraces in new development and sets the parameters for appropriate development on existing garden space.
+It was adopted on June 9 2015. - Southall Gateway SPD It forms an update to the adopted Southall OAPF specifically to chapter 4.2 'Southall Gateway'.
+It was adopted on June 9 2015.

-1.35 The first guidance on planning policy in the new Local Planning Policy Guidance (LPPG) was published in January 2022 on "Tall Buildings".
-More information is available here:
+The first guidance on planning policy in the new Local Planning Policy Guidance (LPPG) was published in January 2022 on "Tall Buildings".

-Ealing Local Planning Policy Guidance (LPPG): Tall Buildings | Ealing Local Planning Policy Guidance (LPPG): Tall Buildings | Ealing Council i) Are there any plans to produce a Community Infrastructure Levy (CIL)?
+Are there any plans to produce a Community Infrastructure Levy (CIL)?

-1.36 Yes.
+Yes.
 The Community Infrastructure Levy (CIL) is a tool for local authorities to support the development of their area by the funding, provision, improvement, replacement, operation, or maintenance of infrastructure.

-1.37 In April 2016, a Planning Inspector did approve a draft CIL charging schedule for Ealing LPA.
+In April 2016, a Planning Inspector did approve a draft CIL charging schedule for Ealing LPA.
 This followed a statutory process required by the CIL setting procedures including two rounds of public consultation and an examination in public.
 However, to affect the CIL charging schedule required approval of Full Council.
 At the time, there were concerns about the potential impact of a CIL charge on the deliverability of affordable housing within the borough and therefore no resolution was sought to implement and adopt an Ealing LPA.
 Be aware that the OPDC is a separate local planning authority and became the CIL charging authority for its own area and different arrangements will apply.

-1.38 The Council is now committed to an early introduction of CIL, and a draft evidence base is currently in the early stages of preparation.
-It is envisaged that a draft CIL charging schedule will be published in Summer 2023 and will follow consultation on local infrastructure priorities during Summer 2022.
+The Council is now committed to an early introduction of CIL, and a draft evidence base is currently in the early stages of preparation.
+It is envisaged that a draft CIL charging schedule will be published in January 2024 alongside the Reg 19 version of the Ealing LPA local plan together with a draft SPD on Planning Obligations and Legal Agreements.